r00tman/Turbopad/README.md

 It would be super cool to support microtonal tunings in guitar mode by shifting fret positions like in [Tolgahan's guitars](https://www.youtube.com/@microtonalguitar) (e.g., through scala files & MPE pitch bend messages).
 Or at least have different EDO's.

 I'm also considering adding a hex-keyed harmonic table mode, as on [Lumatone](https://www.lumatone.io/) or [Exquis](https://dualo.com/en/exquis/).
-But it's probably be just a toy rather than a useful instrument due to the limited number of keys that could fit the trackpad.
-I think already implemented MPE guitar mode is likely more playable and usable.
+But it would probably be just a toy rather than a useful instrument due to the limited number of keys that could fit the trackpad.
+I think already implemented MPE guitar mode is likely more playable and usable. **Update:** I made [https://github.com/r00tman/Keydion], which is quite close to this idea!

+Also I figured out MPE guitar only works properly with Ableton at the moment but not with Surge or Vital.
+That needs debugging and fixing.
+Also somehow MPE allocation function crashes sometimes even when using 3-4 fingers somehow.
+That needs debugging and fixing too.

 ## Installation
 I don't have GitHub releases yet, so please clone the repo, do `pod install`, open workspace in Xcode and compile.
 For some reason, it doesn't work with App Sandbox enabled, so I turned it off, idk which entitlement it needs.
 Also turn off Build Settings->Sandbox user scripts (if it is on), otherwise it won't build.